 When will the Bachelor's Degrees be offered at Lone Star College?

-Lone Star College has submitted 3 bachelor degrees for approval by Southern Association for of Colleges and Schools, Commission on Colleges, SACSCOC, our regional accreditor.
+Lone Star College has submitted 3 bachelor degree for approval by Southern Associate for Colleges and Schools, Commission on Colleges, SACSCOC, our regional accreditor.
 We will learn in January 2020 if those are approved.
 If so, we will open applications in February 2020 and registration for classes along with all other Lone Star College Fall 2020 classes.

 What Bachelor's Degrees will be offered at Lone Star College?